hackclub/hackclub/playbook/workshops/cloud9/README.md

 In our javascript file we start of by creating a variable called *button* and set it equal to the element in our html that has an *id* of *alertButton*.
 Next we declare that when our button is clicked, a function is run that alerts the user with the message "Button was pressed".

-If we try testing our code, it wont work yet for the same reason oour css didnt work at first.
+If we try testing our code, it wont work yet for the same reason our css didnt work at first.
 We need to tell our html file where to get the javascript from.
 To do this, we will add the following code to the end of the *body* tag inside our html.

 ```
 <script type="text/javascript" src="index.js"></script>